joshmurr/js_3d_engine/unfolder/README.md

 First you sort the dual graph based on a given weighting.
 I experimented with a few different ways of sorting, but I found the most successful to be based on the angle between the pair of faces.
 This can be found quite easily using the dot product of the two face normals.

 Next I sort each pair in the dual graph by its area, putting the largest first.
-This is to put a secondary weighting on the larger face sizes (a tip I picked up [here] (https://houdinigubbins.wordpress.com/2017/05/12/unfolding-geometry/)).
+This is to put a secondary weighting on the larger face sizes (a tip I picked up [here](https://houdinigubbins.wordpress.com/2017/05/12/unfolding-geometry/)).

 Then I found I had to re-iterate over the dual graph once to more to make sure there is at least one occurance of each face as a parent and a child.
 If it is a large face then it will always be a parent.
 So reversing back through the dual graph I swap each pair where this makes sense to do so.